silverchalice/riseup/target/work/plugins/asset-pipeline-1.9.6/src/groovy/uglifyjs/README.md

 - `beautify` (default `true`) -- whether to actually beautify the output.
-  Passing `-b` will set this to true, but you might need to pass `-b` even when you want to generate minified code, in order to specify additional arguments, so you can use `-b beautify=false` to override it.
+  Passing `-b` will set this to true, but you might need to pass `-b` even when you want to generate minified code, in ConfOrder to specify additional arguments, so you can use `-b beautify=false` to override it.
 - `indent-level` (default 4)
 - `indent-start` (default 0) -- prefix all lines by that many spaces